NaitLee/Cat-Printer/README.md

 # Cat-Printer

-🐱🖨 A project that provides support to some Bluetooth "Cat Printer" models, on *many* platforms!
+🐱🖨 A project that provides support to some Bluetooth “Cat Printer” models, on *many* platforms!

 [![cat-printer-poster](https://repository-images.githubusercontent.com/403563361/93e32942-856c-4552-a8b0-b03c0976a3a7)](https://repository-images.githubusercontent.com/403563361/93e32942-856c-4552-a8b0-b03c0976a3a7)